davidbeermann/econarchy/README.txt

 arrows

-arrow keys up, down, right, left to jump up, move down, right and left.
+arrow keys up, down, right, left to jump up, right and left.
 ---

 HOW TO RUN THE PROTOTYPE: